loopnlearn/loopbuildscripts/README.md

 Individual scripts can be run directly with the commands listed below.

-1. Open terminal
+1. Open Terminal
-2. Copy/Paste selected code into terminal (use copy icon, bottom right):
+2. Copy/Paste selected code into Terminal (use copy icon, bottom right):
 3. Enter and follow prompts

 #### Scripts included in BuildSelectScript.sh or TrioBuildSelectScript.sh